≡ Menu

 GM vs Tesla.
 Flickr Image.

 Tesla (NASDAQ: TSLA) and General Motors (NYSE: GM) are automakers with very large asset bases.
-When you look at their financial statements, you will find that their total assets consist of mostly long-term assets.
+In the financial statements, you will find that the total assets of both automaker consist of mostly long-term assets.

 Table Of Contents